-Some of the private hospitals are under an hour away, in the country’s capital of San Jose if you have specialized health concerns.
-The private health care system often feels similar to what many expats are accustomed to.
+Quite a few private hospitals are under an hour away, in the country’s capital of San Jose, if you have specialized health concerns.
+The private healthcare system often feels similar to what many expats are accustomed to.

-If like many expats uu wish to opt for international insurance, make sure you get the best value for money by comparing international health insurance options from various providers to find the best deal.
+If, like many expats, you wish to opt for international insurance, make sure you get the best value for money by comparing international health insurance options from various providers to find the best deal.

 Is Atenas safe?

 The friendly small-town charm of Atenas helps one to assimilate quickly and feel safe in their new destination.
 Getting to know your neighbors is important regardless of what town you relocate to.

 Having the comfort of knowing someone is keeping watch while you are away to explore the national parks or a weekend at the beach brings you ease.
 It is the way of the town, everyone helps one another out and the support is there when you want it.

 Atenas is still a town in Central America, one must not forget, although when living there you will only see it as paradise.
 Petty crime is prevalent throughout the entirety of the country as opposed to violent crime.

 Many will choose to have a dog, camera security, or good bolts on their door wherever they live.
 It is important to remember that Costa Rica’s monthly average salaries range from $450 – $750 a month and showing off your incomparable wealth can attract some unneeded attention.

 With the ease of access to health care, banking, shopping, and close-to-perfect temperatures, Atenas is a town that does not take much to transition into.

 Atenas does not have the hustle of tourists, tall buildings (since they can’t be taller than the town’s church), or loud nightlife.
 It is a laid-back, happy community.
 The rural-friendly town has gained a positive reputation throughout Costa Rica and has become a hot spot for expats.